jonwhittlestone/farmbox/README.md

 ## Current Limitations

-- No separate customer model.
-Cannot see all historical orders for a single customer

 - Created repeat order forms do not currently take into account unpublished products

 ## What's next ..
 ```